julio-cfa/julio-cfa.github.io/blog/programming-and-tooling/an-introduction-to-c-pointers.md

 ## De-referencing

-<p>So, I just mention that we can de-reference a pointer.
-Well, that means, in short, that we will access the value stored in the address that the pointer holds and not the address itself.
-That's why when we pass <custom-code>pointer</custom-code> to a function that prints out its value we get the address in hexadecimal and when we pass <custom-code>*pointer</custom-code> we get the value.
-We are basically telling the pointer "hey, tell me what value is inside your address".</p>
+<p>So, I've just mentioned that we can de-reference a pointer.
+Well, that means, in short, that we can access the value stored in the address that the pointer holds and not the address itself.
+That's why when we pass <custom-code>pointer</custom-code> to a function that prints out its value we get the address in hexadecimal and when we pass <custom-code>*pointer</custom-code> (with an asterisk) we get the value.
+In the latter, we are de-referencing.
+We are basically telling the pointer "hey, tell me what value is stored inside the address you have".</p>
 <p>We can also use this to change values the values that are stored in the address of the pointer.
 Let's see an example:</p>

 ```c